rehive/docs-portal/content/platform/get-started/quick-guide.md

 To use one of the SDKs check for you language in the "references list" in the sidebar.
 If you instead want to use a language that does not have a Rehive supported SDK, a custom implementation should be trivial as the platform uses standard HTTP which is widely supported.

 <aside class="warning">
-<b>Important:</b> This is a quick guide only.
-Please ensure that you understand the building guide and recommendations before designing your own solutions on the Rehive platform.
+<b>Important:</b> This is a quick guide only!
+Please ensure that you first understand the <b>building guide</b> and <b>recommendations</b> before designing your own solutions on the Rehive platform.
 </aside>

-### Using the API
+### Using the APIs

-The easiest way to get started with the API is to login to the dashboard and create a new API token for your user.
+The easiest way to get started with the Platform APIs is to login to the dashboard and create a new API token for your user.
 You can create a new API token in the `Developers` -> `API tokens` section in the dashboard.
 Once an API token is created, it will be displayed only once.
 So make sure you copy it before closing the modal.
 For security reasons API tokens are hashed and as such the platform cannot retrieve (or display) the token value except immediately after creation.

 <aside class="warning">
     If you have not created a company yet, you should do so first via the <a href="https://dashboard.rehive.com" target="_blank">dashboard</a>.